Fibre quality: the strength of our reputation

 31.0 & above

 Stickiness: Cotton stickiness, when it occurs, can present a major problem, in terms of textile processing performance and cost and product quality.
 If a country gains a reputation for stickiness, they have difficulty selling their cotton, and incur large discounts.
-The most common and problematic causes of stickiness are those due to excess sugars related to insect secretions, notably aphids and whitefly and are generally referred to as honeydew these being responsible for some 80 to 90 percent of stickiness problems.
+The most common and problematic causes of stickiness are those due to excess sugars related to insect secretions, notably aphids and whitefly and is described as honeydew and responsible for some 80 to 90 percent of stickiness problems.
 In addition, a black sooty mould can also grow on honeydew, darkening the lint and adversely affecting grade.

 Other important quality characteristics